2. Using this Manual

 Why Bass Control?

 What does this mean for your listening experience?
 Bass becomes spatially inconsistent across the listening space.
 In some spots, you hear almost no bass.
 In others, you get booming bass.
-And when multiple subwoofers are added to the sound system, it becomes a tremendous challenge to utilize them properly in creating spatially-consistent bass.
-Without Bass Control, it takes tremendous experience, time, and cost to address such issues, and if you hire a professional calibrator, you'll have to call them back every time you change or move your equipment.
+And when multiple subwoofers are added to the sound system, it becomes a tremendous challenge to utilize them properly in creating spatially consistent bass.
+Without Bass Control, it takes tremendous experience, time, and cost to address such issues, and if you hire a professional calibrator, you will have to call them back every time you change or move your equipment.

 Bass Control vs. Bass Management

 Bass Control is fundamentally different from traditional bass management solutions.
 Bass management is a common AVR function that extracts bass content from input signals and routes it to connected subwoofers.
 Bass Control does offer bass management functions, but the core value of Bass Control is that it co-optimizes speakers to improve bass accuracy and ensures consistent bass performance throughout the listening area from a single- or multiple-subwoofer setup.
 Put simply, each subwoofer is tuned as part of a complete unit in your listening space, leading to a consistent and realistic response, no matter the arrangement.

 Dirac Live® 3 requires a Windows or macOS computer with the following minimum specification: